 Location: Jamestown, St. Helena

-The Saints have pride of their history and love Napoleon and his story; in learning about him we all gained a greater respect through this new knowledge of their history.
-We walked where Napoleon walked, and stood by the place where he died.
+The Saints have pride in their history and love Napoleon and his story; in learning about him, we all gained greater respect through this new knowledge of their history.
+We walked where Napoleon walked and stood by the place where he died.

 Following the tour, we ate lunch and stopped to get ice cream, a highlight of the day.
 We proceeded to tour the island, stopping at various historical and local spots.
 You don’t realize how much you miss something like grass until you have been away from it for almost three weeks.
 We stopped to look out at Sandy Bay, an area we hiked around yesterday.
 The two donkeys in the neighboring field enjoyed our group’s boisterous presence, letting us come up to them and touch their velvety soft noses.
 They were especially happy when Britt fed them the crusts of her sandwich.

-The tour ended and we each departed to various parts of Jamestown, gathering last minute provisions before our upcoming passage.
-We have learned from our last passage that chocolate is gold, being the best bargaining chip on the boat, whether at sea or on land.
+The tour ended, and we each departed to various parts of Jamestown, gathering last-minute provisions before our upcoming passage.
+We have learned from our last passage that chocolate is gold, is the best bargaining chip on the boat, whether at sea or on land.